 Contact Lens & Supplies | Deductibles |

-Dental Co-Pays & Deductibles | Dental services (non-cosmetic) |
+Dental Co-Pays & Deductibles | Dental services (non-cosmetic) & X-Rays |

 Diabetic Supplies/Insulin | Doctor office visit co-pays |

-Eligible Hospital Charges | Eye glasses |
+Eligible Hospital Charges | Eyeglasses |

-Guide Dog Care | Hearing Aid batteries |
+Feminine Hygiene Products | Guide Dog Care |

-Holistic Healing Services (medically necessary) | Lab Fees |
+Hearing Aid batteries | Holistic Healing Servivces (medically necessary) |

-Laser Eye Surgery | Learning Disabilities Care |
+Lab Fees | Laser Eye Surgery |

-Medical Miles (per IRS limits) | Oral Surgery |
+Learning Disabilities Care | Medical Miles (per IRS limits) |

-Orthodontia | Prescription Drugs and Co-Pays |
+Over-the-Counter Medications | Prescription Drugs & Copays |

-Prostheses | Routine Physicals |
+Prostheses | Vision Exams & Glasses |

-Sunscreen (SPF of 15 or higher) | Vision Exams and X-Rays |
+Sunscreen (SPF 15 or higher) | Urgent Care Copays |

 Examples of What's Not Covered | |